-Do you like to work with your hands and solve high-stakes problems?
+Do you like to work with your hands and solve problems?
 A career in HVAC service could be a good fit for you.

 Like electricians, HVAC technicians also work on wiring but mainly to install, maintain and repair heating, ventilation, air conditioning and refrigeration equipment.
 The majority of techs work for plumbing, heating and air-conditioning contractors, but they are also employed in other industries:

 Benefits of Being an HVAC Technician

 HVAC technicians put their technical know-how, mechanical skills and practical smarts to work to solve complex problems.
 They can feel the satisfaction of overcoming new obstacles on a regular basis in order to keep their customers comfortable and happy.